loomnetwork/loom-sdk-documentation/docs/json-rpc-methods.md

 #### Description

-Returns the number of most recent block.
+Returns the number of the most recent completed block.

 #### Parameters